 Secondary outcomes

 Approach tendencies towards food were measured with a validated mobile phone approach avoidance task in which participants were presented pictures of food and non-food objects [18].
-In incongruent blocks of the task, they were asked to do the opposite- pull the objects and push away the food items.
-Tendency to pull food items faster than push them would indicate the approach tendency towards food.
+The task consisted of two blocks: In one block, participants were asked approach foods by pulling them towards themselves and to avoid objects by pushing them away.
+In the other block, they were asked to do the opposite—to avoid foods and to approach objects.
+During each movement reaction times and response forces were measured.
+Food approach tendencies are calculated by comparing how fast/strong participants approach foods compared to avoiding them..

 Food consumption was measured with a bogus taste test adapted from previous studies [19, 20].
 At the end of day 1 and 2, participants were offered several snacks: nuts, cucumbers, blueberries, tomatoes, red pepper and carrots.
 They were allowed to eat as much as they wanted to.
 Afterwards, the weight of the eaten snacks was measured and the total number of calories eaten was calculated.
 This task was used to measure the food consumption in previous research [20].